Academic Support & Advising

 - offers assistance with declaring a major, including thinking about possible careers

-- teaches study, time management or executive functioning skills
+- teaches study strategies, time management, and executive functioning skills

 - provides academic counseling to students who are struggling with their college academic life (example: test taking anxiety)